-- 10. Add 1 mL of SPB to each tube, gently mix and centrifuge at 300 x g for 5 minutes. - If using an unconjugated primary antibody: While the samples are centrifuging, prepare a sufficient quantity of the secondary antibody mix (100 μL/sample) using the appropriate secondary antibody at the predetermined optimal working dilution.
-Proceed to step 11. - If using a directly conjugated antibody, proceed to step 13. - Carefully remove the supernatant without disturbing the cell pellet and resuspend the cells in the secondary antibody mix.
-Gently mix and incubate on ice for 15 - 60 minutes.
+- 10. Add 1 mL of SPB to each tube, gently mix and centrifuge at 300 x g for 5 minutes. - If using an unconjugated primary antibody: While the samples are centrifuging, make a sufficient quantity of the secondary antibody mix (100 μL/sample) using the appropriate secondary antibody at the predetermined optimal working dilution.
+Proceed to step 11. - If using a directly conjugated antibody: Proceed to step 13. - 11.
+Carefully remove the supernatant without disturbing the cell pellet and resuspend the cells in the secondary antibody mix.
+Gently mix and incubate on ice for 15 60 minutes.
 Protect samples from exposure to direct light. - 12.
 Add 1 mL of SPB to each tube.
-Gently mix and centrifuge at 300 x g for 5 minutes. - Carefully remove the supernatant without disturbing the cell pellet and resuspend the cells in 300 μL of 2% FBS/PBS.
+Gently mix and centrifuge at 300 x g for 5 minutes. - 13.
+Carefully remove the supernatant without disturbing the cell pellet and resuspend the cells in 300 μL of 2% FBS/PBS.
 Transfer to a 5 mL round-bottom tube if necessary. - 14.
 Place samples on ice, while avoiding exposure to direct light, and analyze by flow cytometry as soon as possible.

-Optional: To ensure that only single cells are assessed, examine a plot of FSC area versus FSC height in the linear range and gate out events that deviate from diagonal (see Figure 7).
+Optional: In order to ensure only single cells are assessed, examine a plot of FSC area versus FSC height in the linear range and gate out events that deviate from diagonal as in Figure 7.

 Figure 7.
-Example of Doublet Discrimination by Flow Cytometry
+An Example of Doublet Discrimination by Flow Cytometry

-Copyright © 2020 by STEMCELL Technologies Inc. All rights reserved including graphics and images.
-STEMCELL Technologies & Design, STEMCELL Shield Design, Scientists Helping Scientists, CellAdhere, CloneR, FreSR, ReLeSR, and RSeT are trademarks of STEMCELL Technologies Canada Inc. Corning and Matrigel are registered trademarks of Corning Incorporated.
+Copyright © 2019 by STEMCELL Technologies Inc. All rights reserved including graphics and images.
+STEMCELL Technologies & Design, STEMCELL Shield Design, Scientists Helping Scientists, CellAdhere, CloneR, FreSR, ReLeSR, and RSeT are trademarks of STEMCELL Technologies Inc. CellAdhereTM Laminin-521 is manufactured by BioLamina.
+Corning and Matrigel are registered trademarks of Corning Incorporated.
 E8, mTeSR, and TeSR are trademarks of WARF.
-Vitronectin XF is developed and manufactured by Nucleus Biologics, and Vitronectin XF is a trademark of Nucleus Biologics.
-CryoStor is a registered trademark of BioLife Solutions.
+Vitronectin XF is developed and manufactured by Primorigen Biosciences Inc., and Vitronectin XFTM is a trademark of Primorigen Biosciences, Inc. CryoStor is a registered trademark of BioLife Solutions.
 Parafilm is a registered trademark of Bemis Company, Inc. All other trademarks are the property of their respective holders.
 While STEMCELL has made all reasonable efforts to ensure that the information provided by STEMCELL and its suppliers is correct, it makes no warranties or representations as to the accuracy or completeness of such information.